Southern Idaho is home to two geologic marvels: Craters of the Moon National Monument and Preserve and City of Rocks

-If you follow the loop road, you will come across a spur which will lead you to the trailheads for a couple of trails.
+If you follow the loop road, you will come across a spur that will lead you to the trailheads for a couple of trails.
 We took the Broken Top Loop to the Wilderness Trail and followed the Wilderness Trail out to the lava trees, which are molds of upright trees in the lava.

 On the way back, we completed the Broken Top Loop for a total of four miles on the trail.
 A note about hiking in Craters of the Moon NM: there is no shade.
 At all.
 None.
 While the temperatures were mild (low- to mid-80s), we still felt cooked by the sun.

 The lava fields are also home to several caves, including a lava tube, which is located towards the end of the loop road.
 There are four caves along a T-trail.

 We went in both the Beauty Cave and the Dewdrop Cave.
 Both caves were difficult to get down into, requiring a scramble down large pieces of broken lava.

 The caves were interesting, but not nearly as beautiful as Lehman Caves in Great Basin National Park.
 What was amazing was how cold they were.
 There was ice on the floors of the caves and no light at all.
 Be sure to bring your headlamps!

 All of the caves require a permit from the park service due to White-nose syndrome.
-Check in the with rangers at the visitor center to obtain a permit and make sure you bring nothing into the cave you have used in other caves.
+Check in with rangers at the visitor center to obtain a permit and make sure you bring nothing into the cave you have used in other caves.